 OG was the first to recognize the need to teach in the style of the child’s thinking to access the brain pathways needed to maintain brain integration and learning by a young child; and they recognized that not all children think with the same style.
 During this time, science started to light up what is different about the brains of people who struggle with reading, writing, and spelling, and the need for instructional routines that promote more efficient brain patterns for a child’s way of thinking.

-What OG seems to have missed in their studies is the role of Abstract Words (those non-phonetic words and symbols) as the usual trigger for reading disability symptoms; and the need to provide the 3 parts of a whole abstract words to teach masterful reading of them.
+What OG seems to have missed in their studies is the role of Abstract Words (those non-phonetic words and symbols) as the usual trigger for reading disability symptoms; and the need to provide 3-dimensionally the three parts of whole abstract words to teach masterful reading of them.

 The private schools based on OG learning to read methodology seek a desired parental commitment of 3-years with an average tuition of $25,000 a year or $75,000 for three years to teach a child to read.